AdobeDocs/experience-manager-cloud-service.en/help/assets/add-delete-assets-view.md

 ---
 title: Upload assets to the repository
-description: Upload assets to [!DNL Assets View], view upload statuses, and resolve upload issues.
+description: Upload assets to [!DNL Assets view], view upload statuses, and resolve upload issues.
 role: User
 exl-id: a85a4455-4456-48af-aee9-f05300677605
 ---